eutectic6337/TNbadge/hardware/README.md

 indicates a bridge between pads of one of the smart LEDs either side of the involved TP5...TP14

+Data point: after soldering only the front components (5x smart LED, 2x resistor) on 5 boards, I had *1* board with no erroneous beeps in the continuity test.

 ### rectify

 For each identified fault